xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+You had some happiness once, but your parents moved away, and you had to leave it behind.